ayust/alpha-guide/content/upgrading-ships/amarr/sigil.md

 As a starter fit, this fit makes limited use of rigging, since many "optimal" rigs are often relatively expensive and may be difficult to find near your starter station.

-A `Medium Anti-EM Screen Reinforcer I` and `Medium Anti-Thermal Screen Reinforcer I` improve the resistance of the ship's shields, depriving attackers of weak points to fire into.
+A `Medium EM Shield Reinforcer I` and `Medium Thermal Shield Reinforcer I` improve the resistance of the ship's shields, depriving attackers of weak points to fire into.

 ### How To Fly